matbravo/voids/README.md

 voids
 =====

-Program implemented to find voids in the space, based on Carlos Hervias Caimapo algorithm.
+Program implemented to find voids in the space, based on Carlos Hervias Caimapo's algorithm.